-I have over 10 years of experience in the alternative healing and energy field as a healer and learner of the ancient sciences and arts.
+I have over 10 years of experience in the alternative healing and energy fields as a healer and learner of the ancient healing sciences.

 What Is Sound Healing?

 Before we have a physical form, we are vibration.
 When we move back to this vibration, we can sense who we are as well as what our spirit is related to.

 The foundation of any healing form is to take vibrations that are blocked, not aligned, or "stuck" in a specific form and to move them back to their true nature.
 By doing this, we become our true self and are able to stay in complete resonance with our spirit.

 Sound healing is the process of increasing our resonance, moving back to our true vibration of spirit, and removing blocks in our auric body through the use of sound and vibration.
 By working with specific sounds and frequencies, it is possible to align with our healthiest and best self.

 The History of Sound Healing